rafaelmardojai/firefox-gnome-theme/README.md

 4. Optionally you can enable styling of Firefox' internal pages in your `userContent.css` file.

+You can also create `customChrome.css` and `customContent.css` files, which will be loaded after `userChrome.css` and `userContent.css` files.
+Everything you put in those files will survive updates, so you can use them to apply your own custom styles or copy the relevant `@import` lines to preserve your configuration.
+Remember all `@import`s must be at the top of the file (other rules are allowed below `@import` declarations).

 You might want to adjust your default link colors so they are more visible on dark background, either drop the code below into your `(firefox profile)/user.js` file or change them manually in `about:config`.